 Here are seven different changes that can occur to your breasts during pregnancy.

-Breast Changes #1: Sore Breasts
+Breast Changes During Pregnancy #1: Sore Breasts

-- Wear a well-fitting maternity bra
+- Wearing a well-fitting maternity bra

-- Avoid underwired bras
+- Avoid underwire bras

 - Wear a cotton sleep bra to bed